harelba/serium/docs/README.md

 ## Main Features
 * Strictly typed, immutable, nested case classes (including recursive definitions)
-* Support for case class version management and schema evolution inside the codebase
+* Support for case class version management and powerful schema evolution inside the codebase
 * Inherent serialization capabilities (currently json only)
 * On-the-fly data migration on read
+* Support for subtypes - A method for mimicking inheritance in serialized data.
+Supertype can contain a "selector field" which denotes the actual type of another field.

+## Design assumptions
+* CPU/Memory is cheaper than developer time and time-to-market of new features
+* Decoupling feature release from any devops work is a good thing
+* Most serialization formats only provide for "protocol-level evolution", not supporting logicl evolution of the data strcutures, which is needed many times
+* The codebase and the programming language can serve as an accurate "distributed schema repository", taking advantage of standard code management tools

-The library is currently optimized mainly for ease of development and iteration, and for decoupling between the developer's work and devops work.
-The main design guideline is that in many cases, the cost of more CPU/RAM is small relative to the cost of slow development processes.
+Due to these design assumptions, the library is currently optimized mainly for ease of development and iteration, and for decoupling between the developer's work and devops work.
+Obviously, once the concepts stabilize enough, speed/space optimizations will get into focus.

 ## Future plans
 * At least one strictly-typed implementation (e.g. Scala)
 * Other serialization formats
+* Higher-level types (e.g. url, phone-number, etc.)
-* Higher-level constraints on the data as part of the type definitions (e.g. valid-url, positive-value, not-empty, etc.)
+* Higher-level constraints on the data as part of the type definitions (e.g. valid-url, positive-value, not-empty, in-range, etc.)
 * Create IDL or reuse existing IDL such as protobuf
+* Typed enums (currently just regular strings)
+* Typed timestamps (currently just ints or longs)
+* Less verbose syntax

 # Library Status
 While already being used in one production setting, the library is still considered to be in alpha status.
 Any feedback regarding the concept and the direction this needs to take will be greatly appreciated.